grapp1/kw-intern/parflow/docs/parflow_keys.rst

     The value must be a string

 .. warning::
-    The ParFlow key is written as  .KDry.Filename
+    The ParFlow key is written as *Geom.{geom_name}.ThermalConductivity.KDryFileName.KDry.Filename*

 Geom.{geom_name}.ThermalConductivity.KDry